-The maximum amount a student may borrow is \$20,500 per academic year.
-The aggregate amount a student may borrow is \$138,500.
-Please go to www.studentloans.gov to learn more about the Federal Direct Loan Program.
-First-time borrowers are required to complete the Federal Direct Master Promissory Note and Federal Direct Entrance Counseling.
+Unsubsidized loans are awarded to students who wish to borrow.
+The maximum yearly amount for a graduate student in a degreeseeking program is \$20,500 per academic year, with a lifetime limit of \$138,500.
+Graduate students may also borrow a Graduate PLUS loan up to the total cost of attendance.
+First-time borrowers are required to complete the Federal Direct/PLUS Master Promissory Note and Federal Direct Entrance Counseling.